Here’s a little something to get you going

 Award-winning comedian Danish Anwar is probably the only Russian-born Indo-Bengali-Canadian standup comic you’ll see this year.
-His material is a clever blend of politics & nerd culture that has been featured multiple times on national TV & radio, along with comedy festivals such as Just For Laughs Toronto (JFL42) and the Winnipeg Comedy Festival.
-Snippets of his jokes go viral on a regular basis, from the front page of Reddit to the galleries of popular sites like The Chive, College Humor & Dorkly
+His clever blend of politics & nerd culture landed him multiple appearances on national TV & radio, such as CBC comedy specials “Fish Out Of Water” and “Truth Bomb” and the hugely popular CBC Radio show The Debaters, along with comedy festivals such as Just For Laughs Toronto (JFL42) and the Winnipeg Comedy Festival.
+He was one of the primary subjects in the acclaimed TVO documentary “Stand Up Toronto” which delved into the experiences of comedians of colour in Canada.

 A successful producer with a reputation for trendsetting ideas and sold out shows, he’s also the founder of the comedy label Toronto Comedy All Stars and creator of the wildly popular battle show Your Hood’s A Joke.

-He has produced comedy shows & fundraisers for organizations such as the Ontario NDP, International Fund for Animal Welfare (IFAW), Native Women’s Resource Centre of Toronto & more.
+He has produced comedy shows & fundraisers for organizations such as the Ontario NDP, International Fund for Animal Welfare (IFAW), Native Women’s Resource Centre of Toronto, Cause4Paws Toronto & more.

 Awards & Notable Achievements

 - Featured on 2 CBC TV standup specials: Truth Bomb & Fish Out Of Water